jensstein/oandbackup/FAQ.md

 #### I do not see any apps in the list.
 What can be the reason?

-In most cases the you chose a special Android folder for your backups. (e.g. common mistake is root '/storage/emulated/0' or the "Downloads" folder)
+In most cases the you choose a special Android folder for your backups. (e.g. common mistake is root '/storage/emulated/0' or the "Downloads" folder)
-This is not supported by SAF.
+This is not supported by [SAF](#why-is-oabx-so-slow).
 You find a full list which folders are not allowed [here](https://developer.android.com/training/data-storage/shared/documents-files/#document-tree-access-restrictions).

 <ins>Solution:</ins><br/>
-Create a separate folder and choose it in oabx preferences (User preferences) as your "Backup folder".
+Create a separate/dedicated sub-folder and choose it in oabx preferences (User preferences) as your "Backup folder".

-Another mistake which might happen is, that you set special filters which lead to an empty result.
+Another mistake, which might happen is, that you set a filters, which lead to an empty result.

 #### I do not see the app which is currently backed up in the notification during batch or scheduled backups